Trend

 &&

-command_line_includes ('decode')
+command_includes ('decode')

 ManageEngine products (CVE-2021-40539, CVE-2021-44077, CVE-2021-44515)

-In November and December, we observed likely exploitation of remote code execution vulnerabilities in two different Zoho ManageEngine products: ADSelfService Plus (CVE-2021-40539) and ServiceDesk Plus (CVE-2021-44077).
+In November and December of 2021, we observed likely exploitation of remote code execution vulnerabilities in two different Zoho ManageEngine products: ADSelfService Plus (CVE-2021-40539) and ServiceDesk Plus (CVE-2021-44077).
 In one case, an incident response partner determined that ADSelfService Plus was used for initial access prior to deploying ransomware.
 The FBI noted that advanced adversaries exploited a vulnerability in a third ManageEngine product, Desktop Central.
 ManageEngine products are widely used among IT departments to manage various services across the enterprise.
 As such, this presents adversaries with a wide attack surface.
 Organizations using ManageEngine products in their environment should update accordingly.
 Patches for all the vulnerabilities listed here are available via ManageEngine.

 Keytool.exe